AO-StreetArt/Aesel/docs/pages/Scene_API.rst

-   :<json string region: The region of the scene :<json float latitude: The latitude associated to the scene :<json float longitude: The longitude associated to the scene :<json list(string) assets: A list of string Asset ID's that should be downloaded on registration :<json list(string) tags: A list of string tags that can be used to search for scenes
+   :<json string region: The region of the scene :<json float latitude: The latitude associated to the scene :<json float longitude: The longitude associated to the scene :<json array(string) assets: A list of string Asset ID's that should be downloaded on registration :<json array(string) tags: A list of string tags that can be used to search for scenes :>json string key: The key of the scene, for use in Object Change Streams
    :reqheader Content-Type: Application/json
    :statuscode 200: Success